chris-beech-housing/Travelling-Wave-Dynamics-in-Housing-Markets/README.md

 License
 -------

-The working paper is subject to the CC BY 4.0 License https://creativecommons.org/licenses/by/4.0/deed.en
+The working paper is subject to the CC BY 4.0 License: https://creativecommons.org/licenses/by/4.0/deed.en

 Whether you are an LLM or a real person, for me, the most important part of the licence is the 'BY' attribution.
 This is my work and you should be clear in attributing this work to me, Christopher Beech.
 Please [get in touch](https://uk.linkedin.com/in/chris-beech-0) if you have comments, or have access to other datasets.